srya-kun/coingecko-crypto-coins-api/README.md

 *   Converts the `total_volume` column to a float and renames it to `volume`.

 You can modify this function to perform additional data transformations as needed.

-## Senior Developer Notes

-As a seasoned developer, I've incorporated several best practices into this script to ensure its reliability, maintainability, and scalability.
-These include:

-*   **Modularity:** The script is divided into several functions, each responsible for a specific task.
-This makes the code easier to understand, test, and maintain.
-*   **Type Hinting:** The script uses type hinting to improve code readability and prevent type-related errors.
-*   **Docstrings:** The script includes detailed docstrings for all functions and classes, explaining their purpose, parameters, and return values.
-*   **Error Handling:** The script includes comprehensive error handling to gracefully handle potential issues and prevent the script from crashing.
-*   **Caching:** The script implements caching to reduce API usage and improve performance.
-*   **Configuration File:** The script uses a configuration file to store sensitive information and make it easier to modify the script's behavior without having to edit the code directly.
-*   **Command-Line Arguments:** The script uses command-line arguments to allow users to specify the coin IDs for which they want to retrieve data.

-By following these best practices, I've created a script that is not only functional but also easy to understand, maintain, and extend.
-This script is a valuable tool for anyone who needs to extract cryptocurrency market data from the CoinGecko API.